-Additionally, following a daily skincare routine can also help a lot.
-However, some skincare products can actually do the opposite and clog your pores, especially if they’re oil-based.
-To avoid it, you should always use skincare products that are labeled as “non-comedogenic.”
+Following a daily skincare routine can also help a lot.
+However, some skincare products contain pore-clogging ingredients, especially if they’re oil-based.
+If you have an oily skin type, always use skincare oil-free products that are labeled as “non-comedogenic.”
 Avoid things like coconut oil.
 Too much oil will block enlarged pores.

-Furthermore, having the occasional exfoliation also helps.
-When it comes to that though, you should avoid exfoliating your face too frequently, since the skin needs to recover.
-Dermatologists suggest that once a week, up to twice a week is enough for achieving healthy, clear skin.
+Furthermore, exfoliation also helps.
+When it comes to that, avoid exfoliating your face too frequently, since the skin needs to recover.
+Dermatologists suggest that once a week is enough to achieve healthy, clear skin.

-Finally, you should avoid touching your face.
-It may seem simple, but it may be behind that sudden outburst of acne, and is a crucial tip if you want to avoid complicating your skin’s health.
+Finally, avoid touching your face.
+It may seem simple, but it may be behind that sudden outburst of acne and is a crucial tip if you want to avoid complicating your skin’s health.

 Our pores perform a number of crucial functions for our health.
-They keep our skin to breathe, but also keep it watertight, protecting our body from microscopic intruders.
+They help our skin to breathe, but they also keep it watertight, protecting our body from microscopic intruders.
 However, poor hygiene, hormonal imbalances, or bacterial infection can cause our pores to become clogged.
 And with that, inflamed.
-When this happens, pores can either be closed, or open, becoming either whiteheads or blackheads.

 This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances, and its goal is to offer a general view of the subject.
 In case you are suffering from a severe case of acne, you should consult with a dermatologist or a certified medical professional.